 If homework can lead to drug use, then it leaves much to be desired.
 That is not to devalue its contribution to education and child development.

 Doing group work

 One way to reduce the dangers homework poses to students is to engage in group work.
-When an assignment is given, friends can come together to solve it.
+When a sociology assignment is given, friends can come together to solve it.
 This can reduce the burden and stress of having to do it alone.
 Also, it can make students great team members during their careers.